-Rocket Lab will open a 14 day launch window for It's Business Time from 23 June - 6 July 2018 NZST.
-Launch attempts will take place within this during a daily four hour window beginning at 12:30pm NZST, or 00:30 UTC.
+Rocket Lab will open a nine day launch window for It's Business Time from 11 - 19 November 2018 NZDT.
+Launch attempts will take place within this during a daily four hour window beginning at 16:00 NZDT, or 03:00 UTC.

-Rocket Lab's Electron launch vehicle will loft four satellites and a technology demonstrator to Low Earth Orbit.
-The payloads will be launched to a 500km x 250km elliptical orbit at 85 degrees, before being circularized using Rocket Lab's Curie engine powered kick stage.
-It's Business Time is manifested with commercial satellites from Spire Global and Tyvak Nano-Satellite Systems, as well as a educational payload from the Irvine CubeSat STEM Program (ICSP) and a drag sail technology demonstrator designed and built by High Performance Space Structure Systems GmBH (HPS GmbH).
+Rocket Lab's Electron launch vehicle will loft six satellites and a technology demonstrator to Low Earth Orbit.
+The payloads will be launched to a 210km x 500km circular orbit at 85 degrees, before being circularized to 500 x 500 km using Rocket Lab's Curie engine powered kick stage.
+It's Business Time is manifested with commercial satellites from Spire Global, Tyvak Nano-Satellite Systems, Fleet Space Technologies, as well as an educational payload from the Irvine CubeSat STEM Program (ICSP) and a drag sail technology demonstrator designed and built by High Performance Space Structure Systems GmBH (HPS GmbH).
 Ecliptic Enterprises Corporation, assisted with the pairing of NABEO with Electron as a candidate hosted technology demonstrator.